 This applies also to accessing ServiceControl from ServicePulse and ServiceInsight.
-Using these default settings, these tools can only access ServiceControl when they are installed on the same machine as ServiceControl.
+Using the default settings, these tools can access ServiceControl only when they are installed on the same machine as ServiceControl.

-To allow access to ServiceControl from other machines by setting a custom host name and port number.
+ServiceControl can be accessed from other machines by setting a custom host name and port number.
 The scope of the access extension allowed by this change depends on the specified custom host name and port number.
-It also depends on various network limitations (e.g., proxy, firewall, DNS settings) that may limit access to the specified ServiceControl host and port.
+It also depends on various network limitations (e.g. proxy, firewall, DNS settings) that may limit access to the specified ServiceControl host and port.

-Note that ServicePulse and ServiceInsight users need to access the ServiceControl HTTP API using the specified custom host name and port number, ensure that the network rules enable access when specifying these details (as well as when applying the various limiting network rules and policies).
+Note that ServicePulse and ServiceInsight users must access the ServiceControl HTTP API using the specified custom host name and port number, so ensure that the network rules enable access when specifying these details (as well as when applying the various limiting network rules and policies).

-After setting the custom host name and port number and apply network rules limiting access to the ServiceControl service, ensure to limit access to very fine-grained aspects of the ServiceControl data.
-Specifically, it may be necessary to hide the message body, or even parts of the message body from users (for example: the message body may contain credit card information).
+After setting the custom host name and port number and applying network rules limiting access to the ServiceControl service, limit access to very fine-grained aspects of the ServiceControl data.
+Specifically, it may be necessary to hide the message body, or even parts of the message body, from users (for example, if the message body contains credit card information).

 It is possible to setup IIS to act as a reverse proxy and secure ServiceControl using Windows Authentication.
-Refer to the instructions here on see how to go about this and the limitations of the approach.
+Refer to the instructions to see how to do this and the limitations of the approach.

-Use VPN requirements or Firewall restrictions to require authorization when accessing the ServiceControl service URI, especially when doing so from outside the internal corporate network.
+Use VPN requirements or firewall restrictions to require authorization when accessing the ServiceControl service URI, especially when doing so from outside an internal corporate network.

-This requires administration and logistical support, but also has the advantage of allowing full control of the authentication and authorization mechanisms using existing corporate policies and tools.
+This requires administration and logistical support, but allows full control of the authentication and authorization mechanisms using existing corporate policies and tools.

 To deny access to the message body's ServiceControl HTTP API, use URLACL.
 This can serve in extreme cases to hide the message body completely.